How to Set Up Google Ads Automated Rules

 Elizabeth Sarro

-Elizabeth is a Digital Marketing Strategist who works out of our Buffalo office.
+Elizabeth is a Digital Marketing Manager who works out of our Buffalo office.
 She started her career with Cypress North in October 2021 as a Digital Marketing Intern before moving into a full-time position.

 Elizabeth works directly with our clients and collaborates internally with other digital marketing team members to support performance-based initiatives.
 She has experience with paid search, paid social, display advertising, and content and email marketing efforts.
 Elizabeth also supports clients and our agency with marketing automation strategies and implementation.